Loan Documentation for Loan Administrators (In-Person, Live Stream and Recording)

 - Review of the Required Compliance Documents for Consumer and Commercial Loan Transaction Under Banking Rules and Regulations

-This workshop is directed towards Loan Administrators, Branch Managers, Consumer Loan Officers, Commercial Loan Officers, Credit Analysts and Loan Review Personnel.
+This seminar is directed towards Loan Administrators, Branch Managers, Consumer Loan Officers, Commercial Loan Officers, Credit Analysts and Loan Review Personnel.

 Jeffery W. Johnson started his banking career in Atlanta where he spent years in Credit Administration, Lending (Commercial, Consumer and Real Estate), Business Development, Loan Review, Management and Training & Development.
 Now a training professional, Jeffery teaches actively for fifteen state banking associations in the United States, Risk Management Association (RMA) and individual banks nationwide.
 Jeffery earned a B.A.
 Degree in Accounting from Morehouse College in Atlanta, GA; MBA degree in Finance from John Carroll University in Ohio; Banking diploma from Pronchow School of Banking at the University of Wisconsin-Madison and a Graduate Certificate in Bank Management from Wharton School of Business of Pennsylvania.